mlbyl/Banking-Project/README.md

 ## Project Overview

-Banking-App (in development) is a simple banking application built with Java (SPRING BOOT).
+Banking-App is a simple banking application built with Java (SPRING BOOT).
 The project simulates basic banking operations for learning and testing purposes.

+>Note: Project is built during the learning process, so the code structure of domains evolves differently.

 ## Features